-These Paleo cinnamon almonds recipe that reminds me of my childhood.
+These Paleo cinnamon almonds remind me of my childhood.
 There’s nothing better.
 Traditional goodies have always been one of my favorite things about holiday time.

 Cool peppermint candy canes, sugar-dipped cookies, creamy hot chocolate with marshmallows melting on top...when I was a kid I loved them all!
 And our big holiday shopping trip to the local mall wasn't complete until I had a bag of those crispy, sweet cinnamon almonds in hand.

 That was quite a few years ago.
 I still love holiday goodies, but these days I need them to be wholesome and a healthy choice for me and my family.
-That’s why I love this cinnamon roasted Paleo cinnamon almonds recipe.
+That's why I love this recipe.
 They taste just like the cinnamon almonds I remember from those magical childhood trips to the mall, but with even more warm cinnamon and buttery caramel flavor.